Emma Hartmann: Compositions

 Her pseudonym was revealed in 1869 when the Manual of anonymity and pseudonyms in Danish literature was published.

 A collection of her piano pieces was published privately by her youngest son Frederik (Fritz) Hartmann in 1908.
 A new issue was published by DCM in 2003.

 Personal life

 Emma Zinn married J.P.E.
 Hartmann in 1829.
 He then worked as organist at the Garrison Church, a position he had taken over after his father.
 She gave birth to 10 children of which four died as infants.
 She was interested in literature, art and theatre.
 H.C.
-Andersen wrote entertainingly and movingly on her in his memoirs "Mit Livs Eventyr" and Clara Schumann also in "Ehetagebuecher".
+Andersen wrote entertainingly and movingly on her in his memoirs "Mit Livs Eventyr" (second edition) and Clara Schumann in "Ehetagebuecher".
 She died just 43 years old on 6 March 1851 and was interred in the Garrison Cemetery in Copenhagen.
 Her husband outlived her by almost fifty years and remarried in 1855.

 Her son Emil Hartmann was also a composer.
 Her daughter Emma Sophie married Danish composer Niels W. Gade and her daughter Clara married pianist and composer August Winding.
 Her son Carl Hartmann was a sculptor.